Icinga/icinga2/doc/2-getting-started.md

 and generate an error message if not satisfied.

-**Example:** You are upgrading Icinga 2 from version `2.0.2` to `2.1.0`.
+**Example:** You are upgrading Icinga 2 from version `2.0.2` to `2.2.0`.
 Look into the *upgrade* directory:

     $ ls /usr/share/icinga2-ido-mysql/schema/upgrade/
-    2.0.2.sql  2.1.0.sql
+    2.0.2.sql  2.1.0.sql 2.2.0.sql

-There is a new upgrade file called `2.1.0.sql` which must be applied to your IDO database.
+There are two new upgrade files called `2.1.0.sql` and `2.2.0.sql` which must be applied incrementially to your IDO database.

 #### <a id="installing-ido-mysql"></a> Installing the IDO MySQL module